gael55x/LayeredMemoryTrader/README.md

 This project implements a multi-agent trading bot that uses a layered memory system to make trading decisions.
 The agents, each with a unique personality and risk profile, debate their decisions to reach a consensus.
 The system is designed for backtesting on historical data.

+## Inspiration

+This project is inspired by the paper ["TradingGPT: Multi-Agent System with Layered Memory and Distinct Characters for Enhanced Financial Trading Performance"](https://arxiv.org/abs/2309.03736), which explores the use of cognitive architectures in developing autonomous trading agents.
+Our implementation of a multi-agent system with layered memory and a debate mechanism draws upon the concepts presented in this research.

 ## Features

 - **Multi-Agent System:** Utilizes a team of agents with different time-horizon specializations (short, mid, long-term).